Phil Cahoy

-Phil Cahoy Jr. is a retired American gymnast.
+Philip Cahoy, Jr. is a retired American gymnast.
+He was a member of the United States men's national artistic gymnastics team.

 Career

 Elite

 Cahoy was a member of the 1980 Olympic team but did not compete because of the boycott.
-He participated in 1984 Olympic trials but was hindered by injuries.
+He participated in the 1984 Olympic trials but was hindered by injuries.
 A competitive attempt in 1988 was also unsuccessful because of injury.

 Cahoy was a regular member of three World gymnastics teams: 1978, 1981, and 1985.
 He was an alternate for the 1983 squad.
 In 1986, he attended the Goodwill Games, where he came in fourth on pommel horse and sixth on parallel bars.